Menu

 King Campus

-If you have any queries or questions, please speak to your child’s class teacher either by booking an appointment via the office or writing a message in your child's school diary.
-If you require any other information then please book an appointment with Mrs Bowden (Year R leader).
+If you have any queries or questions, please speak to your child’s class teacher either by booking an appointment via the office.

 PE